-Hamilton has won the last five Catalunya races, Vettel’s record points run at the track came to an end in 2021 and Sainz has never failed to bring home points.
+Hamilton has won five of the last six Catalunya races, Sainz has never failed to bring home points and Alonso has won at his home Grand Prix twice.
 Here’s everything you need to know about each driver’s history at the Spanish Grand Prix!

 Max Verstappen became Formula 1’s youngest race winner at the 2016 Spanish Grand Prix.
-While he is yet to win the event for a second time, Verstappen has finished on the podium at Catalunya in all of the last four seasons.
-He’s finished as runner-up to Lewis Hamilton in the last two years.
+He won at Circuit de Barcelona-Catalunya for a second time in 2022, having finished on the podium in all of the four previous seasons.

-From his eleven appearances at the Spanish Grand Prix, Sergio Perez has scored eight times.
-His best result so far came with Force India in 2017, when he finished fourth.
-He finished in the top five in both 2020 and 2021.
+From his 12 appearances at the Spanish Grand Prix, Sergio Perez has scored nine times.
+Perez recorded his best result at Catalunya to date in 2022, finishing as runner-up to his team-mate.
+It was his first podium appearance at the circuit, having had a previous best finish of fourth with Force India in 2017.
+He also finished in the top five in both 2020 and 2021.

 2013 and 2020 are the only years in which Perez has lost a position from where he has started at the Spanish Grand Prix.

 🇲🇨 Charles LECLERC

 Charles Leclerc has scored points on three of his five Spanish Grand Prix appearances.
 He recorded his best result to date here in 2021, with fourth place.
 He finished tenth with Sauber in 2018 and fifth with Ferrari in 2019.